Double-click on any word and see its definition from Cambridge Dictionaries Online.

 (3) Organize them into a logical sequence in the form of an outline or a diagram containing the basic ideas you intend to develop.

 (4) Articulate your thoughts and arguments in a way that is clear, logical and persuasive with the help of the right linking words.
-Send the resulting text to your tutor by clicking on the link below.

 Commonly Used Connecting Words and Phrases